ArturoDent/find-and-transform/README.md

 [VS Code version 1.56 or greater required.]

 Find and transform text in a single file, folder, workspace or custom group.
+Do a second search only in the files with matches from a previous search.

 1.   &emsp; Any number of find/replace combinations can be saved in settings and triggered either by the Command Palette or a keybinding.
 2.   &emsp; Replacements can include case modifiers, like `\U`.